apache/causeway-site/content/more-advanced-topics/how-to-01-062-How-to-decouple-dependencies-using-contributions.md

 The first action, `addPostalAddress` will be rendered seemingly as a regular action for all implementations of `CommunicationChannelOwner`, but with that parameter omitted.
 This is a contributed action.

 The second action - whose implementation will be some repository query to search for all `CommunicationChannel`s for the given owner - will be rendered as a collection of the owner; this is a contributed collection.
-The `@NotContributed(As.ACTION)` suppresses the action from being contributed as an action also.
+The `@ActionLayout(contributed=Contributed.AS_ASSOCIATION)` suppresses the action from being contributed as an action also.
+Note that the action must have safe semantics, specified using `@Action(semantics=SemanticsOf.SAFE)`; otherwise the rendering of the collection could cause unwanted side-effects.
+Note also that it is valid to apply a `@CollectionLayout` annotation; or this could be specified using a `Xxx.layout.json` file for each contributee (implementing `CommunicationChannelOwner`).

-Finally, the third action - that again will be some sort of repository query - will be rendered as a property o fhte owner; this is a contributed property.
-Again, the `@NotContributed(As.ACTION)` suppresses the action from being contributed as an action also.
+Finally, the third action - that again will be some sort of repository query - will be rendered as a property of hte owner; this is a contributed property.
+Again, the action must have safe semantics, specified using `@Action(semantics=SemanticsOf.SAFE)`.
+And, again, , the `@ActionLayout(contributed=Contributed.AS_ASSOCIATION)` suppresses the action from being contributed as an action also.
+Analogously to the contributed collection, a `@PropertyLayout` annotation could be also be specified.

 ## See also

-For another example of contributions, see [this page](./how-to-suppress-contributions.html) describing how to suppress contributions for one action parameter but not another.
+See also: how to [suppress contributions for one action parameter](./how-to-suppress-contributions-to-action-parameter.html) but not another.